cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 weight: 40
 ---

-## Configure GitLab integration for new findings
+## Configure GitLab Integration for New Findings

-In order to configure GitLab to create issues for new findings, you need to go through the following steps:
+To configure GitLab to create issues for new findings, follow these steps:

 1. Obtain a GitLab project access token.
 2. Create a new connection on the Cobalt platform.
 3. Create a new recipe on the Cobalt platform.

-### 1. Obtain a GitLab project access token
+### 1. Obtain a GitLab Project Access Token

-To obtain a GitLab project access token, go to your GitLab project, settings, and then access tokens.
+To obtain a GitLab project access token, go to your GitLab project settings, and then access tokens.
 Create a new access token and copy it.

 {{% image src="/integrations/integration_builder/gitlab/07-gitlab-get-access-token-1.png" alt="GitLab access tokens menu" %}}

 {{% image src="/integrations/integration_builder/gitlab/07-gitlab-get-access-token-2.png" alt="GitLab create project access token" %}}

-### 2. Create a new connection on the Cobalt platform
+### 2. Create a New Connection on the Cobalt Platform

 From now on, we are working on the Cobalt platform side.

-Go to your integration builder page, and select your project
+Go to your integration builder page, and select your project.

 {{% image src="/integrations/integration_builder/gitlab/01-select-project.png" alt="Select project" %}}